Digiloglounge Digital

 The event is part of the #digiloglounge discussion series.
 Once a month, experts from digilog@bw will give an insight into their digital research topics and answer questions in the video livestream!

 The event is accompanied by the telegram group zkm_digiloglounge.
-We cordially invite you to ask questions in the chat of the group or to join the discussion via our Twitter @digilogbw
+We cordially invite you to ask your questions in the group chat until November 11!

 Note: In order to join the chat group you have to register with Telegram in advance.
 You can find instructions here.